Sup3Legacy/arlustre/README.md

 # Arlustre

 Arduino interface for the [Heptagon](https://gitlab.inria.fr/synchrone/heptagon) synchronous language written in [Zig](https://ziglang.org/).
 It should provide a kinda-low-level interface to any heptagon program, through the custom Heptagon Zig backend.
-The whole low-level Arduino core-library is implemented using Zig.
+The whole low-level Arduino core-library is implemented using Zig. ⚠️ Only works for the standard Arduino Uno board.

 Non-exhaustive list of functionning features: